lilspojo/SaltyBlockRespawn/README.md

 ## ❓ More About The Plugin

 SaltyBlockRespawn was originally created for my own Minecraft server: Salty Universe.
 For a long time we used Skript to handle block respawns, but always knew a real plugin would be best, but no good options existed, all being outdated ot just plain not good.
 So, I took matters into my own hands, and created SaltyBlockRespawn.
-Realizing thegap in the market, I decided I'd release the plugin for public use as well!
+Realizing the gap in the market, I decided I'd release the plugin for public use as well!